 I think there still is no decent way to do this.
 I'll try to further explain the problem:

 There are two tables: Cars and Engines.
 Usually there a couple of engines that are used in many cars.
 Every car can have only one engine, an engine can be part of many different cars.
 It would make sense to put the ID of an engine into the cars-table.

 When creating a new car in the database it is easy to display a list of existing engines in a select-box, simply by setting type=select for the appropriate field in the cars table.

 Problem: Whenever the user tries to input a brand new car with a brand new engine he can not do it in a single form, because he can only select an existing engine and not create a new one on the spot.

 It looks like this feature is only available when using a MM-relation between cars and engines ... which makes no sense at all.

-#7 Updated by Thomas Deinhamer almost 9 years ago
+#7 Updated by Thomas Deinhamer about 9 years ago

 I guess you're refering to some kind of IRRE for a single record only.

 Actually that's what I'd like to have also - an interface like IRRE, but for

 But you can use the "add" wizard to create new records "on the fly".